 Our case managers serve as supporters and advocates for clients – helping them think through their goals and create detailed plans with a realistic timeline.
 These wide-ranging supportive services include:

 - Comprehensive case management

 - Financial assistance

 The Homelessness Prevention Program, through expert case management and mediation services, helps families stay stably housed and allows them to remain connected to their natural systems of family and community.

 Access to these services comes through referrals from the Virginia Williams Family Resource Center, the central intake for DC’s coordinated homelessness assistance system for families.
 If you know a family encountering a housing crisis that they cannot resolve on their own, they can access homelessness prevention advice and program assistance referrals exclusively through the Virginia Williams Family Resource Center.

-Our program has served 1,400 families with prevention services to date.
+Our program served 635 families with prevention services in 2018.